-Teaching Innovation & Learning EnhancementBringing people from different disciplines and sectors together to discuss ways to overcome issues in education using evidence-based findings
+Teaching Innovation & Learning EnhancementBringing people from different disciplines and sectors together to discuss ways to overcome issues in education using evidence-based approaches.

-TILE stands for Teaching Innovation & Learning Enhancement and is a new network.
-Our mission is to start a conversation between different groups interested in improving teaching and sharing best practice in education.
+TILE stands for Teaching Innovation & Learning Enhancement and is a network with the mission to start a conversation between different groups interested in improving teaching and sharing best practice in education.
 TILE is part of the School of Psychology and Neuroscience at the University of Glasgow and the teaching-focused speaker seminar.

 TILE is completely interdisciplinary and wants to be a platform for scholarly outreach between people across educational sectors, between researchers and practitioners (i.e., across type of expertise), and between all disciplines that can contribute to the discussion.
 At TILE we want to discuss prevailing issues in learning and teaching and ways to overcome these using evidence-based strategies and findings.
 But, we want to talk about positive experiences as well and hope that you will share them with us.
 Whether you are a researcher in the area of learning and teaching or a teacher/lecturer not directly involved in research, we believe that all of you can contribute to the discussion at TILE.